GETTING RID OF THE IT JUNK PILE

 Now that you know how to get rid of it, it’s important to determine which technologies can be recycled, and what requires additional steps.
 For technologies such as printers, monitors, routers, etc., there is a tendency to keep the older equipment as backups once they’ve been replaced.
 This is almost always where the IT Junk Pile starts.
 Take it from me; keeping these things lying around will only get in your way.
 Get rid of them!

-On the other hand, in this world of security and compliance, keeping track of sensitive information is vital, from acquisition through disposal.
+On the other hand, with ever-present cyber threats and regulatory compliance concerns, keeping track of sensitive information is vital, from acquisition through disposal.
 When it comes to disposing of a computer or server, the very first thing to do is remove the hard drive and then ask yourself the following:

 Do I need to keep this Hard Drive?